Skip to main content

 image

-1. In the SAML Configuration page, ensure all test checks have passed.
+1. In the SSO Configuration page, ensure all test checks have passed.

 2. Click the Enable SSO toggle.